Theklo-Teal/Godot_Table/docs/README.md

 After that, the «class_name Table» registers the node so you can add it to a project like you add any Godot node.

 # USAGE
-Firstly you have to set the «columns» array variable with titles of each desire column.
+Firstly you have to set the «columns» array variable with titles of each desired column.
 Then you can use `add_row()` or `add_dict_row()` to add data to the table.
 You may also identify each row with an arbitrary unique id using `set_row_id()`.
-When sorting the rows, it searches `Variant` values in for comparison in the cells' metadata.
+When sorting the rows, it searches `Variant` values for comparison in the cells' metadata.
 Use `set_cell_meta()` to define those values, otherwise it defaults to using the text of the cells.
 Multiple functions exist to get details about rows or cells, even metadata specific to the rows.
 Call `get_selected_rows()` to get the rows which are selected.